18 Feb GT2 (Leader NEIKER other partners: IIAG-CSIC, USC, INRA, CEA, UCP-CRP, UPV/EHU)

 During the second year, GT2 focused on characterising the structural and functional biodiversity of the microbial communities present in the soils of the long-term field trials which were already established at the beginning of the project (including sites S1, S7 and S8 managed by INRA, IIAG-CSIC and USC).
 For this, the soil samples have been sequenced by “next generation sequencing” (Illumina) in order to analyze the microbial structural biodiversity.
 In order to determine the microbial functional diversity, a list of genes with functional value has been selected for analysis with the Biomark HD platform of Fluidigm Corporation.
 In parallel, analysis of conventional microbiological parameters (enzymatic activity, etc.), and the identification of macro- and meso-fauna have been carried out.
 Finally, analysis of the determination of photosynthetic pigments and antioxidants in the different plant species cultivated at each site has been carried out.

 In the final months of the project, the analysis of the data obtained continued and the “Guide of best phytomanagement practices for the recovery of biodiversity in degraded and contaminated sites” was prepared.
+This guide is available in the publications section.

 In October, 2018, PhytoSUDOE officially ended.
 The Project deliverables were finalized along January-February, 2019, including the Layman report and the project’s video that were uploaded to the webpage’s news section (blog).
 Other relevant publications can be accessed also in the web along with the presentations (PDF) of the series of events organized by PhytoSUDOE.
 This website will be online until 2023.